The Spectres of Spitfire Row

 WORK IN PROGRESS WITH THE GOLDEN EGG ACADEMY, LONDON, 2020: Middle Grade/ Spooky/ Fantasy

-Soon the air base will become more dangerous than Scott can ever imagine, threatening everything he holds dear.
-Only by overcoming the wild fears inside of himself can Scott save the day.
+Soon the air base will become more dangerous than Scott could ever imagine, threatening everyone he loves.
+Only by stepping through into a dark and terrible world can Scott overcome his fears and save Britannia, as well as his family and friends.

 'The Dark is Rising' meets 'Stranger Things'.